ITGlobal/RestMock/README.md

 RestMock
 ========

 A small library to mock HTTP services.
+Its primary goal is to simplify writing integration tests for RESTful microservices.

 Usage
 -----